 External extensions do not automatically upgrade when upgrading TFS

-If you downloaded an extension from the Visual Studio Marketplace, published it to your TFS 2015 installation, and then upgraded to TFS 2017, the extension will not be automatically updated when new versions of the extension are published to the Marketplace.
+If you downloaded an extension from the Visual Studio Marketplace, published it to your TFS 2015 installation, and then upgraded to TFS 2017, the extension is not automatically updated when new versions of the extension are published to the Marketplace.

 After upgrading to TFS 2017, uninstall the extensions you had installed in TFS 2015.
 Then reinstall the latest extensions.
 In TFS 2017 we added a feature to automatically check for updated external extensions once a day and upgrade them.